kunigami/kunigami.github.io/history/index.md

 * [1] India in the Persianate Age, Richard M. Eaton
 * [2] The Last Mughal: The Fall of a Dynasty, Delhi 1857, William Dalrymple
+* [3] The History of the Peloponnesian War, Thucydides
+* [4] Saladin: The Sultan Who Vanquished the Crusaders and Built an Islamic Empire, John Man